coniferconifer/AIR-BENTO/README.md

   refer to "ADC2 Channel cannot be used when WiFi is in use #440"<br>
   [https://github.com/espressif/arduino-esp32/issues/440](https://github.com/espressif/arduino-esp32/issues/440)
 - if you got [W] [esp32-hal-i2c.c:334] i2cRead() Ack Error!
 Addr:40 for SHT21(GY-21 board) , <br>
-  add 4.7kOhm pullup resisters to 5V for SDA and SCL lines.
+  add 4.7kOhm pullup resisters to SDA and SCL lines and pull up to 5V.

 ### remaining issues
 - ~~WiFi is always ON , not good for longer battery operation.~~